sithsenz/50senzofsith/biostatistics_revisited/biostatistics_revisited.md

 Rather than a basic lesson, this article is aimed at those who already possess a foundational understanding of biostatistics.
 The goal is not to cover elementary definitions or introduce new concepts from scratch, but to present a fresh, more intuitive perspective on how to apply biostatistics in real-world laboratory settings.
-This includes revisiting familiar concepts like probability distributions and confidence intervals (CI), but with an emphasis on their practical application— especially in areas like QC and MV.
+This includes revisiting familiar concepts like probability distributions and confidence intervals (CI), but with an emphasis on their practical application — especially in areas like QC and MV.
 Readers should expect to deepen their understanding of how biostatistics can be used to draw actionable insights from the data they encounter daily, enhancing both accuracy and decision-making in lab practices.